Winter, Holiday and Christmas Repertoire

 Differentiate for Levels

-You can take one song and differentiate it for different levels.
-This is what I have done for I Have Made a Christmas List from the Christmas Kodály Songbook by Judith Johnson available in the BKA bookstore
+I did this with I Have Made a Christmas List from the Christmas Kodály Songbook by Judith Johnson available in the BKA bookstore

-After verse one, we change the words to “may I have [princess dress/pink gloves/other present] please”.
-I ask my students to decide what they would like on their Christmas list.
+After verse one, I ask my students to decide what they would like on their Christmas list and we change the words to “may I have [princess dress/pink gloves/their choice of present] please”.
 It works really well in shared lessons because they get to choose one thing each and decide on one together.
 If they can’t agree on the third thing, that’s when I get to choose and I get something which is when I get to say I like orange Matchmakers and if you do this a few weeks before Christmas hopefully at the end of term you get a whole load of orange Matchmakers!
 Although this hasn’t worked for me yet…

-We try to put please in as much as possible.
-Adding the work “please” is helpful for making the words scan well and we also have to have a little discussion about how to turn their 16 word description of what they would like into something that will fit into the song.
+We try to put the word “please” in as much as possible.
+Adding the word “please” is helpful for making the words scan well and we also have to have a little discussion about how to turn their 16 word description of what they would like into something that will fit into the song.
 We do this on a whiteboard numbering it as one, two and three.

 I differentiate it for different levels because I want to make sure they use the solfa they already have in their repertoire so far.
 If the song has solfa or groups so solfa they haven’t learnt yet, for example if it has “so la” on a titi but you haven’t covered it yet, you could alter it to “la la” on the titi.